Lagrangian Floer theory for trivalent graphs and homological mirror symmetry for curves: The A-model: Lagrangian Floer theory in trivalent configurations

 The choice of a trivialization of the tangent bundle $TM$ outside of the nodes determines a $\Z$-grading on $\F(M)$; the preferred choice in our case is the trivialization determined by the radial line field on the open stratum $\C^*\subset M_e$ of each component.
 Objects should then be graded by choosing a real-valued lift of the angle between $TL$ and the chosen line field outside of the nodes.
 Here again there is a preferred choice: for v.b.-type objects we declare the angle between $TL$ and the outward radial line field to be zero near both ends (at $0$ and $\infty$) in each component, and for point-type objects where $L$ is a circle centered at the origin in $M_e$ we declare the angle to be $-\pi/2$.
 With this convention, all Floer cohomology groups are concentrated in degrees 0 and 1, and for pairs of v.b.-type objects the generators which lie at the nodes of $M$ are in degree 0.

-\begin{remark} Because of the positive Hamiltonian perturbations involved in defining morphism spaces, the category $\F(M)$ is never Calabi-Yau.
+\begin{remark} Because of the positive Hamiltonian perturbations involved in defining morphism spaces, when $M$ is compact (all components are $\PP^1$\!'s) the category $\F(M)$ is never Calabi-Yau.
 The study of open-closed and closed-open maps for $\F(M)$ is beyond the scope of this paper, but we point out that the Hochschild cohomology of $\F(M)$ is expected to be isomorphic to the fixed point Floer cohomology of a small positive Hamiltonian, via the closed-open map For instance, when $M$ consists of $3g-3$ $\PP^1$'s meeting in $2g-2$ triple points, there is a positive Hamiltonian with $2g-2$ minima (at the nodes), $3g-3$ saddle points, and $3g-3$ maxima.
 The Floer differential on $CF^*(\phi^1_{\varepsilon h})$ agrees with the Morse differential within each component of $M$, so each minimum maps to the sum of three saddle points, and

 in agreement with the Hochschild cohomology of the derived category of a genus $g$ curve. \end{remark}